Powerful Visible Patterned Events

 People from one group killed people from the other group.
 They did it based on the group they were in and they felt entirely justified, and even enabled, at some level for achieving those deaths.

-Their Us-Them instincts in their purest and most impactful form couldn’t be more visible and powerful.
-The Israeli Army consider the deaths of more than 10,000 Palestinian children to be a small price to pay for getting revenge on that particular and explicit group of Them.
+Components of the Israeli Army now consider the deaths of more than 10,000 Palestinian children to be a small price to pay for getting revenge on that particular and explicit group of Them who they've killed since those attacks.

 What does that tell us about Gaza?